Speak to a qualified cancer nurse

 What to wear – While you are in bed, you may need to wear compression stockings and have blood-thinning injections to prevent blood clots forming in your legs.
 Wear loose-fitting clothing and avoid underwear so your wound can air.

 Do not put anything into your vagina after surgery until your doctor says the area is healed (usually 6–8 weeks).
-This includes using tampons
+This includes using tampons and having sex.

 Taking care of yourself at home after surgery